Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Results

-\textbf{Finding 2.9}: No PTMs targeting requirements engineering report associated training datasets. } } \paragraph{Licenses} Licensing considerations have become increasingly important in the development and deployment of PTMs, with calls to incorporate license awareness to prevent copyright risks and unintended reuse \cite{lo2023trustworthy}.
-In this context, license information provides insights into the legal and practical usage conditions of each PTM.
-As illustrated in Figure \ref{fig:licenses}, a wide variety of licenses are applied, reflecting different levels of openness, reuse permissions, and restrictions tailored to diverse needs.
+As illustrated in Figure \ref{fig:licenses}, a wide variety of licenses are applied, reflecting different levels of reuse permissions and restrictions tailored to diverse needs.

-Permissive licenses such as Apache 2.0 and MIT dominate, particularly in the software implementation phase, where Apache 2.0 licenses cover a striking 857 PTMs and MIT licenses cover 278 PTMs.
+Permissive licenses such as \textit{Apache 2.0} and \textit{MIT} dominate, particularly in the software implementation phase, where \textit{Apache 2.0} licenses cover a striking 857 PTMs and \textit{MIT} licenses cover 278 PTMs.
 This dominance aligns with prior works on HF, underscoring the preference for licenses that enable broad use, modification, and redistribution with minimal barriers \cite{pepe2024hugging}.

-More restrictive licenses, such as the Affero General Public License (AGPL-3.0) and the GNU General Public License (GPL-3.0), appear less frequently but are still notable in specific activities (AGPL-3.0 predominantly in software implementation, and GPL-3.0 also appearing in implementation and maintenance phases).
+More restrictive licenses, such as the \textit{Affero General Public License (AGPL-3.0)} and the \textit{GNU General Public License (GPL-3.0)}, are less common but notable: \textit{AGPL-3.0} predominantly in software implementation, and \textit{GPL-3.0} in implementation and maintenance phases.

-The presence of licenses such as BSD variants (BSD-2-Clause, BSD-3-Clause) and Creative Commons licenses (e.g., CC-BY-4.0, CC-BY-NC-4.0) illustrates additional options that balance openness with certain usage conditions, like attribution or non-commercial clauses.
+The presence of licenses such as \textit{BSD} variants (\textit{BSD-2-Clause}, \textit{BSD-3-Clause}) and \textit{Creative Commons} licenses (e.g., \textit{CC-BY-4.0}, \textit{CC-BY-NC-4.0}) illustrates additional options that balance openness with certain usage conditions, like attribution or non-commercial clauses.
 Overall, this diverse and skewed license distribution reflects a pragmatic balance between openness and control that shapes the adoption and reuse of SE PTMs in the HF ecosystem.

-\fcolorbox{black}{white}{ \parbox{0.95\linewidth}{ \textbf{Finding 2.10}: Permissive licenses, especially Apache 2.0 and MIT, dominate, facilitating broad adoption and reuse.
+\fcolorbox{black}{white}{ \parbox{0.95\linewidth}{ \textbf{Finding 3.9}: Permissive licenses, especially Apache 2.0 and MIT, dominate, facilitating broad adoption and reuse.

-\textbf{Finding 2.11}: Restrictive licenses are less frequent, but notably present in specific activities. } } \paragraph{Benchmarks} PTMs are mastering new benchmarks faster than ever, highlighting the increasing pace of progress in the field \cite{maslej2025artificial}.
-This progress has also reinforced the call for benchmarks that reflect the complexity of real-world development scenarios \cite{feng2024complexcodeeval}.
-Recent surveys of benchmarks for LLMs in SE emphasize the diversity of tasks covered and the need for more standardized evaluation methods \cite{hu2025assessing}.
-However, there is currently no standardized tag or metadata format in HF that enables consistent reporting of benchmarks across PTMs for straightforward comparison.